eole-io/eole-api/doc/create-game/websocket-provider.md

     }
 ```

-- ...*say* that this event must be forwarded to websocket server...
+- ...*declare* that this event must be forwarded to websocket server...

 Use `$app->forwardEventToPushServer('acme.my_game.my_event');` to achieve it: